-Idea to dismiss articles of impeachment cools in Senate
+Pelosi sets Wednesday votes to send impeachment to Senate

-WASHINGTON (AP) — Senate Republicans signaled they would reject the idea of simply voting to dismiss the articles of impeachment against President Donald Trump as the House prepares to send the charges to the chamber for the historic trial.
+WASHINGTON (AP) — After weeks of delay and strategizing, the U.S. House is planning to vote Wednesday to send the articles of impeachment against President Donald Trump to the Senate to start the trial on removing him from office.

-“I think our members, generally are not interested in the motion to dismiss.
-They think both sides need to be heard,” Sen. Roy Blunt, R-Mo., who is part of GOP leadership, said Monday.
+Speaker Nancy Pelosi met privately Tuesday at the Capitol with House Democrats about next steps, ending her blockade a month after they voted to impeach Trump on charges of abuse of power and obstruction of Congress.

+Pelosi suggested the House vote on Wednesday to transmit the charges and name the House managers for the case, according to several Democrats who spoke on condition of anonymity to discuss the closed-door meeting.

-It will be only the third presidential impeachment trial in American history, a serious and dramatic endeavor coming amid the backdrop of a politically divided nation and the start of an election year.
+The action will launch the Senate proceeding, only the third presidential impeachment trial in American history, a dramatic endeavor coming amid the backdrop of a politically divided nation and an election year.

-Speaker Nancy Pelosi has not set the timing for the House vote that will launch the Senate action.
-Trump was impeached by the Democratic-led House last month on charges of abuse of power over pushing Ukraine to investigate Democratic rival Joe Biden and obstruction of Congress in the probe.
-Democrats said the vote could be Wednesday.
+Trump was impeached by the Democratic-led House last month on charges of abuse of power over pushing Ukraine to investigate Democratic rival Joe Biden and obstruction of Congress in the following probe.

-With the impeachment trial starting in a matter of days, senators are still debating the rules of the proceedings.
-GOP senators are conferring privately about whether to allow a motion to dismiss the charges against the president or to call additional witnesses for testimony.

 Trump suggested over the weekend he might prefer simply dismissing the charges rather than giving legitimacy to charges from the House, which he considers a “hoax.”

-It was an extraordinary suggestion, but one being proposed by Trump allies with support from some GOP senators, including Majority Leader Mitch McConnell.
+It was an extraordinary suggestion, but one being proposed by Trump allies with support from some GOP senators, including McConnell.

 But it is clear McConnell does not have the votes needed from his GOP majority to do that.

-One key Republican, Sen. Susan Collins of Maine, said she too would oppose a motion to dismiss the charges.

-Collins is leading an effort among some Republicans, including Sens.
-Mitt Romney of Utah and Lisa Murkowski of Alaska, to ensure the ground rules include plans to eventually consider voting to call witnesses.
+Sen. Susan Collins of Maine is leading an effort among some Republicans, including Mitt Romney of Utah and Lisa Murkowski of Alaska, to ensure the ground rules include the possibility of calling new witnesses.

 “My position is that there should be a vote on whether or not witnesses should be called,” Collins said.

-Romney said he wants to hear from John Bolton, the former national security adviser at the White House, who others have said raised alarms about the alternative foreign policy toward Ukraine being run led by Trump’s personal lawyer Rudy Giuliani.
+Romney said he wants to hear from John Bolton, the former national security adviser at the White House, who others have said raised alarms about the alternative foreign policy toward Ukraine being run by Trump’s personal lawyer Rudy Giuliani.

-“I’ve said I’d like to hear from John Bolton,” Romney told reporters Monday.
-“I expect that barring some kind of surprise, I’ll be voting in favor of hearing from witnesses after those opening arguments.”
+“I expect that barring some kind of surprise, I’ll be voting in favor of hearing from witnesses after those opening arguments,” Romney told reporters Monday.

-Democrats have been pushing Republicans, who have the majority in the Senate, to consider new testimony, arguing that fresh information has emerged during Pelosi’s monthlong delay in transmitting the charges.
+Democrats have been pushing Republicans, who have a slim Senate majority, to consider new testimony, arguing that fresh information has emerged during Pelosi’s monthlong delay in transmitting the charges.

+“We want the truth,” Senate Minority Leader Chuck Schumer said Tuesday as the chamber opened.
+He said that in other presidential impeachment trials the Senate called witnesses.

+“Do Senate Republicans want to break the lengthy historical precedent?”
+Schumer asked.

 McConnell is drafting an organizing resolution that will outline the steps ahead.
-Approving it will be among the first votes senators take after they are sworn as jurors by Supreme Court Chief Justice John Roberts for the Court of Impeachment.
+Approving it will be among the first votes senators take after they are sworn as jurors by Chief Justice John Roberts for the Court of Impeachment.

 Republicans control the chamber, 53-47, and are all but certain to acquit Trump.
 McConnell is hesitant to call new witnesses who would prolong the trial.
 He prefers to model Trump’s trial partly on the process used for then-President Bill Clinton’s trial in 1999.